 What we don’t: Thick midsole minimizes trail feel in technical sections; we liked prior versions better.

 Hoka has built their reputation around plush, heavily cushioned running shoes, and the latest Speedgoat 6 is a nice upgrade to the popular design.
 With a thick midsole (40mm at the heel), the shoe offers maximum long-distance comfort and underfoot protection, absorbing a nice amount of impact with each stride.
-But there’s a lot more to love about the design: In our opinion, the Speedgoat hits a near-ideal balance of comfort, weight, protection, and responsiveness whether you’re running short or far, fast or slow.
-The aggressive outsole is light but sticky with substantial lugs (improved in the 5), blown rubber, and a Vibram Megagrip compound that holds well on everything from dry dirt and mud to steep rock.
+But there’s a lot more to love about the design: In our opinion, the Speedgoat hits a near-ideal balance of comfort, weight, protection, and responsiveness, whether you’re running short or far, fast or slow.
+The aggressive outsole is light but sticky with substantial lugs (improved from previous editions), blown rubber, and a Vibram Megagrip compound that holds well on everything from dry dirt and mud to steep rock.
 Tack on a medium-width toe box that fits a broad range of foot shapes, and it’s no secret why the Speedgoat has garnered such popularity over the years.

 See the Men's Hoka Speedgoat 6 See the Women's Hoka Speedgoat 6